THUNDERGROOVE/eveloader2/console-snippets.md

 # Python Console Snippets

-This is a list of python snippets that can be pasted into the python console and may be helpful for development and bug testing.
+This is a list of python snippets that can be pasted into the python console while using eveloader2 and may be helpful for development and bug testing.
 This will only open when the use_console configuration option is set to true.
 Please do not use this tool on servers you do not run without permission.

 ## give all skills